 In addition to being heretical, to deny that God really died has unjust implications.
 For God to take a third person – a person who is not God but a bystander – and subject him to death as an atoning sacrifice is unjust.
 It is akin to me robbing a third party in order to wipe your debt to me rather than paying it myself or absorbing the loss.

 You may find it very hard to find a way of expressing the idea that God died in a detailed manner that does not pose problems for orthodoxy.
 I am not saying that it cannot be done (in fact I think it can be done).
 But whatever the correct formulation, it will be hard.
 As a short-cut to the answer, in lieu of doing the hard thinking required, you might be tempted to join those who, before engaging in this thinking, decide that the task is probably impossible and therefore the answer not worth figuring out.
 As a result, the proposition that God died is branded heresy and dismissed without any mental effort.
 This happens.
 But it is wrong.

 If you do not believe that on the cross God died, you should probably reconsider which religion you subscribe to, because it is not Christianity.

-- That the term is taken by many, predominantly in the Catholic tradition, to be one that tells us who Mary is, is unfortunate in my view.
-The intent behind this term was to stress that Jesus is really divine. [↩]
+- That the term is taken by some to tell us who Mary is is unfortunate.
+The intent behind this term was to stress that Jesus is really divine.